ejrgigantone/ejrgigantone/README.md

 * **Making use of computational tools and software for large, complex data and even for research**

 I am also working on my undergraduate thesis evaluating the Proxy Means Test and alternative classifiers as poverty targeting tools, with a focus on exclusion and inclusion errors and their geographic distribution.

+## Where I've been involved
+* Won **1st place at BPI DataWave 2025**
+* Philippine Institute for Development Studies, Philippine Data Innovation for Governance, Innovation, Transparency and Sustainability, UP Center for Integrative Studies-Data Science for Public Policy Program, Eskwelabs, UP Data Science Society**
+* Held **leadership positions** in UPLB Data Science Guild and Ekonsepto with several projects

 ## Selected work
 I've hosted some previous work here in Github, which lists below: